plgd-dev/doc/content/en/docs/features/monitoring-and-diagnostics/monitoring-device-connectivity.md

 4. **Update record by CoAP gateway (ID-2):**
    - After 21 seconds, the CoAP gateway (ID-2) updates its record.
    - Current time is `Wed Sep 27 2023 13:48:11 GMT+0000`.
-   - CoAP gateway detects the termination of one gateway (ID-1).
+   - Resource Aggregate detects the termination of one gateway (ID-1).
    - The database is updated for ID-2, and ID-1 is moved to the offline state.

     ```jsonc